+1. Department of Marketing & Logistics Management, Chihlee University of Technology, cflo98@mail.chihlee.edu.tw

 .
-Department of Marketing & Logistics Management, Chihlee University of Technology, yun0903@mail.chihlee.edu.tw
+Department of Information Management, Kang Ning University, echoyan@ukn.edu.tw practitioners.

-The crucial role of film tourism on tourist destination choice has been recognized by scholars and practitioners.
 Both authenticity and celebrity involvement are vital to film tourism.
 However, few studies have investigated both of them in the same framework.
 Data from 405 film tourists who have visited the South Korea indicated that authenticity had both direct and indirect influence on behavioral intentions through memorable tourism experience.
-However, celebrity involvement only had an indirect influence on behavioral intentions through memorable tourism through memorable tourism experience.
+However, celebrity involvement only had an indirect influence on behavioral intentions through memorable tourism experience.
 Finally, authenticity was a better predictor of behavioral intentions than celebrity involvement.